pinf/pinf-loader-js/README.md

 as well as automatic conversion from source trees to optimized bundles.
 This loader is one *existential foundation implementation* and fully compatible with the *CommonJS Concepts*.

-In contrast *RequireJS + Almond* focuses on optimally loading a list of packages containing JavaScript modules and resource files primarily into the browser.
+In contrast *RequireJS + Almond* focuses on optimally loading (primarily into the browser) a list of packages containing JavaScript modules and resource files into a single namespace.
 In optimized form (for *Almond*), several key *RequireJS* features are not supported.

 Links